import math

 # Resistive forces

-rolling_resistance = self.total_normal * self.params.rolling_coeff
+rolling_resistance = forces.total_normal * self.params.rolling_coeff

 drag = self.aero.get_drag(v_current, lat_acc)